Fiamē Naomi Mataʻafa: 2021 constitutional crisis

-Prime minister (2021–present)
+Prime minister (2021–2025)

 The FAST administration moved into the government offices on 26 July 2021.
-Fiamē is Samoa's first female prime minister, and is also the nation's first head of government to not be a member of the HRPP since Tui Ātua Tupua Tamasese Efi left office in 1982.
-She is also the second woman to lead a pacific island country after former president of the Marshall Islands, Hilda Heine.
+Mataʻafa is Samoa's first female prime minister, and is also the nation's first head of government to not be a member of the HRPP since Tui Ātua Tupua Tamasese Efi left office in 1982.
+She is also the second woman to lead a pacific island country after president of the Marshall Islands, Hilda Heine.
 She also assumed the ministerial portfolios of Foreign Affairs and Natural Resources and Environment.
+On 20 October 2021, Fiamē relinquished the Natural Resources and Environment and Tourism portfolios to Toeolesulusulu Cedric Schuster.
+Toelesulusulu was initially appointed as Minister of Natural Resources and Environment but resigned in June due to charges of driving while intoxicated.
+However, he was not convicted and was subsequently reappointed to cabinet.
+She regained the Tourism portfolio in October 2023, following a cabinet reshuffle.